 Go to the bladder and bowel community website which provides information and support for all types of bladder and bowel-related problems.
 You’ll also get a free RADAR key to access disabled toilets when you sign up to SIA Healthcare.

 We understand that adapting to managing your bladder can be tough on your self-esteem and mental health.
-If you need to speak to someone about this, or any other issues that concern you, you can book a call with our counsellor below.
+Whether you need practical advice and information or need to speak to someone about your mental health and well-being we have services available to support you.
+In the first instance contact our SCI nurses for support and information.